pl3lee/memory-game/README.md

 Check it out: https://pl3lee.github.io/memory-game/

 This project is a game that trains your short term memory.
 It is built using React.
+Images taken from https://pingu.fandom.com/wiki/Pingu_Wiki

 # Built with
 - HTML